MagisterYod/Django_webASD/README.md

 # Django_webASD
-Miniapp for load reports in MS Excel
+Miniapp for load data from OraclDB and insert into MS Excel reports